shivkai/Flexmoney/README.md

 Frontend is hosted on Netlify, Link: https://dulcet-liger-0ecb80.netlify.app

+Routes for Frontend :
+                        1) '/user/login' : Route for Login page
+                        2) '/landing' : Route for a registered user
+                        3) '/user/payment' : Route for user to pay fee
+                        4) '/user/payment/success' : Route for user token

 ## Project Assumption
 I have created this app with certain point : A__